kwahoo2/Mortar/README.md

 # Mortar
 Mortar is a software to drive an altazimuth mounted (eg. dobsonian) telescope using input from Stellarium.
 Mortar runs on a Raspberry Pi and it is connected with Stellarium running on the same Pi, or on a remote computer.
+It can use popular DRV8825 or less common DRV8814 drivers.

 ## Background